maramirelle/rsschool-cv/cv.md

 I also have a diploma of church choir director (*I'm a real collector of strange educational courses, yeah*).

-Now I'm studying programming at RS School.
+Now I'm studying coding at RS School.

 ## English level
 Accourding to the test, my English level is C1, but I guess it's something between B2 and C1 actually.